trongnhan-pjs/Coffee-Shop-Sales-Analysis---PowerBI-Project/README.md

-# Coffee-Shop-Sales-Analysis---PowerBI-Project
+# Coffee-Shop-Sales-Analysis--- SQL and PowerBI-Project

 **1. Overview**

 The Coffee Shop Sales Dashboard is an interactive Power BI solution designed to analyze and monitor sales performance across multiple dimensions, including time, product categories, and store locations.

-The dashboard delivers clear, data-driven insights to support business decision-making in a retail coffee shop environment.
+This project demonstrates an end-to-end data workflow, from data cleaning using SQL to data modeling and visualization in Power BI, delivering actionable insights for business decision-making in a retail coffee shop environment.

 **2. Purpose**